Formulation and convergence of the finite volume method for conservation laws on spacetimes with boundary: Global estimates and convergence analysis

 \end{enumerate}

 \begin{remark} \begin{enumerate} \item Note that \eqref{curvcond} is not a trivial consequence of $\Omega(\bar u)$ being a smooth field of $n$-forms.
-Derivatives of $\phi^\Omega_{e^0}$ do not only depend on $\Omega$ since the regularity of $e^0$ (i.e., curvature in some compatible Riemannian metric) enters via $i^*_{e^0}$. \item For hyperbolic conservation laws on Riemannian manifolds, i.e. \eqref{Riemann}, assumption \eqref{curvcond} is satisfied provided the curvatures of the faces of the (spatial) cells are uniformly bounded under mesh refinement. \item A careful study of the estimate of $B^h(\psi)$ in Lemma \ref{54} reveals that we may slightly weaken assumption \eqref{curvcond}, e.g., it is not a problem if it is violated for some faces $e^0$ as long as their number inside any compact $D \subset M$ is bounded by $c(D) h^{-n}$. \item Condition \eqref{trichange} restricts temporal changes (of the geometric properties) of the triangulation.
+Derivatives of $\phi^\Omega_{e^0}$ do not only depend on $\Omega$ since the regularity of $e^0$ (i.e., curvature in some compatible Riemannian metric) enters via $i^*_{e^0}$. \item For hyperbolic conservation laws on Riemannian manifolds, i.e. \eqref{Riemann}, assumption \eqref{curvcond} is satisfied provided the curvatures of the faces of the (spatial) cells are uniformly bounded under mesh refinement. \item A careful study of the estimate of $B^h(\psi)$ in Lemma \ref{54} reveals that we may slightly weaken assumption \eqref{curvcond}, e.g., it is not a problem if it is violated for some faces $e^0$ as long as their number inside any compact $D \subset M$ is bounded by $c(D) h^{-n}$.
+This happens, e.g. in case latitude-longitude grids are considered for conservation laws on the sphere. \item Condition \eqref{trichange} restricts temporal changes (of the geometric properties) of the triangulation.
 For hyperbolic conservation laws on manifolds with Lipschitz continuously evolving Riemannian metric it is automatically satisfied, if the triangulation does not change in time.
 The change of its geometric properties due to the evolving Riemannian metric is compatible with \eqref{trichange}. \end{enumerate} \end{remark}

-\begin{lemma} Let $(U,\Omega)$ be an admissible entropy pair with $U(0)=0$ and $\psi \in \mathcal{D}M$ a non-negative test function.
+\begin{lemma} Let $(U,\Omega)$ be an admissible entropy pair with $U(0)=0$ and $\psi \in \mathcal{D}(M)$ a non-negative test function.
 Let $\{\Tau^h\}_{h > 0}$ be a family of triangulations of $M$ satisfying \eqref{tri1} and \eqref{tri2}.
 Provided $u_B \in L^\infty(M)$ we have $A^h(\psi),B^h(\psi),C^h(\psi),D^h(\psi),E^h(\psi) \rightarrow 0 \ \text{for } h \rightarrow 0,$ for the functions $A(\psi),B(\psi),$ $C(\psi),D(\psi),E(\psi)$ defined in Lemma \ref{52}. \end{lemma}

 \begin{proof} We start by showing $A^h(\psi) \rightarrow 0$ for $h \rightarrow 0$.
 Note that \be |A^h(\psi)| \leq \sum_{K \in \Tau^h, e^0 \in \del^0K} \len |\psi_{\del^0K}-\psi_{e^0}| \sup_u | \del_u q_{e_K^+}^\Omega| | \tu - u_{e_K^+}|. \ee We have due to \eqref{52ii}